 This eNewsletter sends a full blog post to its subscribers every week.
 It hits on energy efficiency issues, adding a bit of satire.
 With minimal design, Energy Rant is a great reminder that content trumps all.
 Your readers subscribe because they want to see what you have to say.

-Recommended by Questline’s Senior Energy Analyst, Mike Carter.
+Recommended by Questline Digital’s Senior Energy Analyst, Mike Carter.

 Takeaway for your energy utility: Keep it simple and focus on providing quality content.
 The best eNewsletters don’t need to be fancy to be impactful or engaging.